Ahmad ibn Majid: Legacy

 Although Ibn Mājid was long held to have helped the Portuguese navigator Vasco da Gama cross from Africa to the Indian subcontinent, contemporary research has shown that he would have been in his seventies at the time of Da Gama’s trip.
 The actual pilot who sailed with Da Gama was a Gujarati and may have returned to Portugal with da Gama.
 The man was provided to Da Gama by the Ruler of Malindi and was assumed by Da Gama and his men to be a Christian.
 He guided Da Gama’s ships to Mount Eli on the Indian coast after a 23-day voyage.

 Researchers have also used the three rutters of Ibn Mājid, particularly the ‘Sofala Rutter’, to comprehensively debunk the entire story of Ibn Mājid and any association with Da Gama.
 The evidence in these, letters written by da Gama himself and Ibn Mājid’s age (he considered himself too old to navigate in 1498, when da Gama arrived in Malindi—Ibn Mājid would have been 77), all provide a strong refutation of the entire story and it is now accepted as highly unlikely that Ibn Mājid had ever even met Da Gama, let alone given him the route to India.
-However, his printed works are thought to have been a valuable source for the Portuguese when they arrived in the region.
+However, his works are thought to have been a valuable source for the Portuguese when they arrived in the region.

 Remembered as “The Lion of the Sea”, Ibn Mājid's true legacy was the substantial body of literature on navigation that he left behind.
 Arab sailing was at a pinnacle during Ibn Mājid's lifetime, when both Europeans and Ottomans had only a limited understanding of geography in the Indian Ocean.
 His Kitāb al-Fawāʾid was widely utilized by Arab sailors, and comprised celestial navigation, weather patterns, and charts of dangerous areas in which to sail.
 This tome, in addition to his poetic works, were the true legacy of the sailor.
 Two of Ibn Mājid’s famous hand-written books are now prominent exhibits in the Bibliothèque nationale de France.